carlthenimrod/showyCase/README.md

 	- 'blurbGallery' : Sends to 'gallery.html' in same directory with PHP variable to be processed by blurbGallery plugin.

-**pages**: Accepts a object, contains options for the pagination system, show controls if pages are used altogether, per controls how many items per page.
+**Page Options**: Accepts a number, contains options for the pagination system, pageShow controls if pages are used altogether, pagePer controls how many items per page.

 	$('#element').showyCase({
-		pages: {
-			show: start,
-			per: false
-		}
+		pageShow: 18,
+		pageStart: 0
 	});

+List of adjustable options:

+	- pageShow: 18,
+	- pageStart: 0

-**path**: Accepts a object, holds all of the paths for images.
+**Path Options**: Accepts a string, holds all of the paths for images.
 If full/thumb is set to false, it falls back to root path.

 	$('#element').showyCase({
-		path: {
-			full: false,
+		pathFull: false,
-			root: 'img/',
+		pathRoot: 'img/',
-			thumbs: 'img/thumbs/'
+		pathThumbs: 'img/thumbs/'
-		}
 	});

 List of editable paths:

-	- full: false,
+	- pathFull: false
-	- root: 'img/'
+	- pathRoot: 'img/'
-	- thumbs: 'img/thumbs/'
+	- pathThumbs: 'img/thumbs/'

-**speed**: Accepts an object, controls the speed of the fade and load transitions in milliseconds.
+**Speed Options**: Accepts a number, sets the speeds in milliseconds for the animations.

 	$('#element').showyCase({
-		load: 300,
+		speedLoad: 300,
-		transition: 150
+		speedTransition: 150
 	});

+List of adjustable speeds:
+	- speedLoad: 300
+	- speedTransition: 150

 ### Build Contents: